Corrugated packaging is the perfect solution for a sustainable economy.

-FEFCO, the association representing the European corrugated board industry, makes the sustainability argument for paper-based packaging.
+The association representing the European corrugated board industry, makes a sustainability argument for paper-based packaging.

 The final episode of the award-winning television series The Blue Planet II shocked Europe.
 Naturalist Sir David Attenborough concluded his close look at the devastating impact of littering on marine life with a rallying cry to do more to protect the environment.
 The images have not only boosted desire for a wholly sustainable economy but also drawn attention to the first-ever Europe-wide strategy on plastics.

 Adopted in January, the ‘EU Strategy for Plastics in a Circular Economy’ has set the target “By 2030, all plastics packaging placed on the EU market is either reusable or can be recycled in a cost-effective manner”.
 Commissioner Timmermans said Brussels’ priority was to clamp down on “single-use plastics that take five seconds to produce, five minutes to use and 500 years to break down again”.

 Corrugated board stands out in the current discussion on waste management.
 While some other packaging materials are denounced as problematic and harmful to the environment, corrugated is the natural bio-based and biodegradable alternative to fossil-based products.